Exploring the Focusing Mechanism of the NuMI Horn Magnets: Beam Response Measurement

+To further demonstrate the utility of the semi-analytical model, we apply it to investigate how acceptance varies with pion emission position.
+Figure~\ref{fig:accept2} demonstrates how the acceptance depends on the pion emission position along the target length.
+The blue, green, and orange regions correspond to pions originating from the upstream, middle, and downstream thirds of the target, respectively.
+Higher-momentum pions emitted from upstream third are more likely to reach the monitors.
+Conversely, lower-momentum pions from the downstream third are more likely to be focused to the monitors.
+It suggests a spatial-energy correlation in horn focusing: Muon Monitor~2 and 3, sensitive to high-energy muons, are most responsive to pion production in the upstream third of the target.
+Conversely, Muon Monitor~1 is more influenced by pions emitted from the downstream region.

-\section{Beam response measurement}
+\section{Beam Response Measurement}

-The first systematic beam response measurement for studying the horn focusing mechanism was carried out on December 12, 2019, by changing the beam position at the target and the horn current.
-The procedure is as follows: \begin{itemize} \item Place the horn in the FHC mode. \item Set the beam intensity lower than $4 \times 10^{13}$\,POT per beam spill.
-Limiting the beam intensity protects the target from a mis-steered beam. \item Move the proton beam position at the target in the horizontal and vertical directions.
-The beam orientation is kept parallel to the horn axis.
-The observed target center from the proton tomography measurement was (horizontal, vertical) = (0.0, -0.8) mm.
-The movement range of the beam position is typically $\pm$0.8\,mm from the target center. \item Observe the beam centroid variation on each muon monitor as a function of the proton beam position at the target. \item Once the beam scan data was taken, vary the horn current.
-The horn current was set to 200, 195, 190, and 180\,kA. \end{itemize}
+The first systematic measurement of the NuMI horn focusing response was carried out on December 12, 2019.
+This measurement involved varying both the position of the proton beam on the target and the horn current.
+The procedure and beam conditions are summarized below: \begin{itemize} \item The horn operated in FHC mode. \item The proton beam intensity was limited to less than $4 \times 10^{13}$ POT per spill to protect the target from potential damage due to off-center beam incidence. \item The proton beam position at the target was scanned in both horizontal and vertical directions while maintaining the beam orientation parallel to the horn axis.
+The center of the target, as determined from the proton tomography, was located at (horizontal, vertical) = ($0.0$, $-0.8$)\,mm.
+The beam position was varied within approximately $\pm0.8$\,mm from this center. \item The muon beam profile at each muon monitor was recorded as a function of the position of the proton beam at the target. \item After completing the beam position scan, the horn current was varied among $200$, $195$, $190$, and $180$\,kA. \end{itemize}

-Figure~\ref{fig:200kahor} is the observed horizontal beam centroid at the muon monitors as a function of the horizontal proton beam position on target at a horn current of 200\,kA.
-In order to establish linearity, two types of fitting are used.
-The solid line is a linear fit and the dashed line is a fit with a third-order polynomial function.
-The fitting analysis shows that the horizontal beam centroid variation is linear.
-The variations of the intercepts at different monitors are caused by the imperfection of alignment for the beam element.
-They are not discussed in this study.
+Figure~\ref{fig:200kahor} shows the horizontal muon beam centroid observed at each muon monitor as a function of the horizontal proton beam position on the target, with the horn current set to $200$\,kA.
+To evaluate the linearity of the response, two fitting functions are applied: a linear fit (solid line) and a third-order polynomial fit (dashed line).
+The two fits are nearly indistinguishable, confirming that the horizontal centroid variation is effectively linear.
+Variations in the intercepts among the monitors are attributed to imperfect alignment of the beam components and the monitors themselves relative to the beam axis.
+However, due to the wide muon profile, these offsets do not affect the measurement of relative centroid shifts.
+Alignment effects are not further analyzed in this study.